LIN251/CompressionOfPointClouds/README.md

         (a) hits: Integer -> The number of blocks a single ray can hit before returning.

-        (b) cells: Integer -> The number of pieces a point cloud will be divided into.
-If cells = 6 then the point cloud will be divided into 6 pieces on the x-axis, y-axis, and z-axis.
+        (b) cells: Array -> The number of bins, specified as a three-element vector of the form [numBinsX,numBinsY, numBinsZ].
+The vector elements indicate the number of bins to use in each dimension, respectively.

         (c) mode: String -> [“mode1”, “mode2”].
 4. Example:

-    `pointCloudCompression('~/Datasets/Princeton/db/17/m1740/m1740.off',3,6,"mode1")`
+    `pointCloudCompression('~/Datasets/Princeton/db/17/m1740/m1740.off',3,[6 6 6],"mode1")`

-    `pointCloudCompression('~/Datasets/Princeton/db/17/m1740/m1740.off',3,6,"mode2")`
+    `pointCloudCompression('~/Datasets/Princeton/db/17/m1740/m1740.off',3,[6 6 6],"mode2")`